-Memorial fields talented team for homecoming game - Port Arthur News
+Memorial Titans field talented team for homecoming game - Port Arthur News

-Memorial fields talented team for homecoming game
+Memorial Titans field talented team for homecoming game

 Through two district games, the Titans seem to be unstoppable with the league’s top offense and defense.